Illuminator-team/Illuminator/User guide.md

 # User Guide document
 ## Configuration
 There are three methods to configurate the cases.

 1. Through provide `config.xml` and `connection.xml` files in the `Cases` folder.
-We provide an example in the `Resisential Case` folder.
-Then run `interpreter.py` file in `configuration` folder to set the case configuration.
+We provide four example in `Cases` folder: Residential Case study(`ResidentialCase`), Multienergy system case study(`MultienergyCase`), Electricity market game case study (`GameCase`), and distribution voltage control case study (`DNcontrolCase`) .
+For more information about the electricity market case study, you can reference the Msc thesis https://repository.tudelft.nl/islandora/object/uuid:58029e39-5541-4a17-90cd-cc487383beec?collection=education

 The `config.xml` file is used to define the models in the case and where to run the model.
 Here is an example of the information in the config.xml file.
    It means we would like build only Wind and PV models in our simulation study.
    The wind model is running and import from python file, and the PV model is running in another Raspi which ip address is ‘192.168.0.1’,